All Episodes

 The law is intended to reflect the standards of a society.

-Uh presumably those standards include moral attitudes of the society.
+Presumably, those standards include moral attitudes of the society.

-So how can one say, for example, that it's okay to legalize prostitution even if it is morally repugnant to the society, and even if everybody knows it's wrong.
+So how can one say, for example, that it's okay to legalize prostitution even if it is morally repugnant to the society and even if everybody knows it's wrong.

-Uh what was it that Moynihan said?
+What was it that Moynihan said?

-Uh he had a phrase to defining deviancy down.
+He had a phrase to defining deviancy down.

-And he saw cheapening.
+And he saw a cheapening.

 He saw a coarsening of the culture.

-Uh he saw morality going with a wayside.
+He saw morality going by the wayside.

-And he said the way we're dealing with it, rather than trying to straighten it out and fly right, we're simply saying, okay, it's no longer a crime.
+And he said, the way we're dealing with it, rather than trying to straighten it out and fly right, we're simply saying, okay, it's no longer a crime.

 We'll no longer make it illegal.